maggiesherwin/CraftingDH/week_2/2019-05-13-week-2-fail-log.md

 #### Trevor Owens
 Owens' "about me" section is mainly about his credentials, showing that he does know what he is talking about.
 From this, Owens seems to be focused incredibly on the importance of facts and evidence, which is also reflected in his article.
 His idea of 'openness' more as transparency, where people can be called out and have to be able to prove where their ideas are from.

+#### W. Caleb McDaniel
+I find it interesting that McDaniel's about me is also his CV.
+Like Owens, this "about me" is mainly showing his achievements and credentials, and not about his approach to history.
+There is nothing personal or revealing that helps me understand his persepctive more.
+His idea of openness is of making notebooks and sources available, which I find to be problematic when it comes to the value of theories and research, and copyright law.